top of page

 The humanitarian situation in Gaza is catastrophic and getting worse.
 Essential services are beyond strained, famine has taken hold, and aid is not getting in at the scale required to avert absolute catastrophe.

 The people of Gaza need aid, food, water, fuel, shelter, and medicine in huge volumes.
 This can only happen with the reopening of all avenues for aid, including land crossings, and with UNRWA at the heart of that operation.
-Labour have said they will renew UNRWA funding.
+We are delighted that the new Labour Government renewed UNRWA funding in its first month in office.

 International Law